skylark-integration/skylark-lepture-editor/README.md

-# skylark-ui-mdeditor
+# skylark-lepture-editor
-The skylark markdown editor widget library.
+A version of lepture markdown editor  that ported to running on skylarkjs.